 As previously discussed, a quench oil’s quenching performance is dependent on its viscosity.
 Due to degradation, oil viscosity changes with time.
 For process monitoring and trouble-shooting, the heat treater should develop an historical record, similar to the chart shown in Figure 1, of viscosity variation in his tank.
 Viscosity should be monitored periodically at 40°C using ASTM D445.

 Figure 1.
 Viscosity of a Martempering Oil as a Function of Time

 Water from oil contamination or degradation may cause soft spots, uneven hardness, staining, and worst of all, fires.
 When water-contaminated oil is heated, a crackling sound may be heard.
 This is the basis of a qualitative field test for water in quench oil.
-The most common laboratory tests for water contamination are either Karl Fisher analysis (ASTM D6304) or distillation (ASTM D95).
+The most common laboratory tests for water contamination are either Karl Fischer analysis (ASTM D6304) or distillation (ASTM D95).

 Automated moisture detectors should be used with caution because many of these instruments’ lower sensitivity limits (typically 0.5 percent) are higher than the moisture content allowed for quench oils (typically less than 0.1 percent as described in ASTM D6710).

 Flash point is the temperature at which the oil, in equilibrium with its vapor, produces a gas that is ignitable but does not continue to burn when exposed to a spark or flame source.

 There are two types of flash point test procedures - closed-cup or open-cup.
 In the closed-cup measurement (ASTM D93), the liquid and vapor are heated in a closed vapor-confined area.
 Traces of low-boiling contaminants may concentrate in the vapor phase resulting in a relatively low value.